Types of cheese: Smear-ripened

-Blue
+Mold-ripened

+Mold-ripened cheese is cheese ripened by the growth of mold, which breaks down the cheese's proteins and fats, altering its flavor, texture, and color.
+Mold is introduced either by applying it to the surface or mixing it into the milk or curd during production.
+Surface mold is typically sprayed or rubbed onto the cheese, while internal mold is added by inoculating the milk or curd with mold spores.

+Internal mold-ripened (blue)

 So-called blue cheese is created by inoculating a cheese with Penicillium roqueforti or Penicillium glaucum.
 This is done while the cheese is still in the form of loosely pressed curds, and may be further enhanced by piercing a ripening block of cheese with skewers in an atmosphere in which the mold is prevalent.
 The mold grows within the cheese as it ages.
-These cheeses have distinct blue veins, which gives them their name and, often, assertive flavours.
+These cheeses have distinct blue veins, which gives them their name and, often, assertive flavors.
 The molds range from pale green to dark blue, and may be accompanied by white and crusty brown molds.
 Their texture can be soft or firm.
-Some of the most renowned cheeses in this type include Roquefort, Gorgonzola and Stilton.
+Some of the most renowned cheeses in this type include Roquefort, Gorgonzola, and Stilton.

-Granular

-Granular cheese is a type of cheese produced by repeatedly stirring and draining a mixture of curd and whey.
-It can refer to a wide variety of cheeses, including the grana cheeses such as Parmigiano-Reggiano.
+Surface mold-ripened (white)

+Surface-ripened cheese is cheese ripened by mold growing on its surface, which changes both its texture and flavor as it matures from the outside inward.
+The mold often gives the rind distinct colors, such as the white mold (Penicillium camemberti) on Brie and Camembert or the reddish-orange hue on cheeses such as Limburger.